3dcitydb/3dcitydb-docs/source/3dcitydb/schema/mapping-rules.rst

 In the (meta) table OBJECTCLASS, all class names (attribute CLASSNAME) of the schema are managed.
-The relation of the subclass to its parent class is represented via the attribute SUPERCLASS_ID in the subclass as a foreign key to the ID of the parent class (see **Fehler!
-Verweisquelle konnte nicht gefunden werden.**).
+The relation of the subclass to its parent class is represented via the attribute SUPERCLASS_ID in the subclass as a foreign key to the ID of the parent class.

 The table OBJECTCLASS is used to efficiently determine the affiliation to a class in the superclass tables.
 In addition, the table CITYOBJECT